Don’t Leave a Legacy of Suffering

 How do I find a humane charity?

 Many people who are thinking of leaving a legacy to a medical research charity would be shocked to discover that their money might be used to pay for animal research.
 Yet it doesn’t have to be this way.
 Animal Aid has compiled a list of humane charities that do not rely on cruel and unreliable animal experimentation.
-The list is available on this website, as a smartphone app, or you can order a wallet-sized list, free of charge.
+The list is available on this website and as a smartphone app, which is completely free.

 Not in my name